dnguyen800/dnguyen800.github.io/_posts/2019-04-14-motion-sensor.md

         </figcaption>
         </figure>
     	<h3>BeSense Ceiling Motion Sensor</h3>
-    	<p>The BeSense ceiling motion sensor is a new sensor on the market that caught my eye on Amazon.
+    	<p>The <a href="https://amzn.to/2GKbwLr">BeSense ceiling motion sensor</a> is a new sensor on the market that caught my eye on Amazon.
 I haven’t tested it, but the good reviews, use of AA batteries and affordable price made me curious.
 It is a ceiling sensor so it is best used in small rooms, hallways, and condos where the ceiling isn’t so high.
 If I ever buy it, I’ll report my findings here. </p>
     </div>
    <div class="6u 12u$(small)">
       <figure class="align-left">